phenomecentre/nPYc-Toolbox/docs/introduction.rst

 Enumerations
 ============

-The :py:mod:`~nPYc.enumerations` module defines a set of enums classes for common types and roles used to describe samples and assays in experiments.
+The nPYc-Toolbox uses a set of enumerations (complete listings of all possible items in a collection) for common types referenced in profiling experiments, these are described in this section.

+See :doc:`enumerations` for details.

 Utility Funtions
 ================

-Utility functions for working with profling datasets, see :doc:`utilities` for an overview.

-The :py:mod:`~nPYc.utilities.normalisation` module defines objects that allows for the intensity normalisation of data matrices.
+This section contains information on the nPYc-Toolbox utility functions, useful functions for working with profiling datasets.

+See :doc:`utilities` for details.

 Plotting Functions
 ==================

-The :py:mod:`~nPYc.plotting` module defines functions to generate common plots, both interactive and static version of many plots exist, suitable for use in an interactive setting such as a `Jupyter notebook <http://jupyter.org>`_, or saving figures for later use.
+The :doc:`plots` sections describes the common plots available, both interactive and static version of many plots exist, suitable for use in an interactive setting such as a *Jupyter notebook*, or saving figures for later use.

 See the :doc:`Plot Gallery<plotsGallery>` for a visual overview.